 - You do not need to be the know-it-all.
 Listen to what others have to say.
 Put aside your own ego by avoiding telling others what to do.
 Let others be heard and give them opportunities to provide input.

-How Can Leaders Keep Their Ego in Check?
+How Does a Leader Keep Their Ego in Check?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!